peteroupc/peteroupc.github.io/hash.md

 Hash functions are used for the following purposes:

 - For random number generation.
 See my article on [**random generator recommendations**](https://peteroupc.github.io/random.html#Hash_Functions).
-- In hash tables to speed up data lookup by reducing the number of hash collisions to a manageable number.
+- In hash tables to speed up data lookup by mapping data to a sequence of bits in a way that avoids hash collisions.
 Here, hash codes are usually small (e.g., 32 bits long).
 - For data lookup in databases and file systems (e.g., to partition many files into a small number of directories to speed up file lookup).
 Here, hash codes generally are 64 bits or more long and can use cryptographic hash functions (e.g., SHA2-256, BLAKE2) and other hash functions that tend to produce wildly dispersed hash codes for nearby inputs.
 - For data integrity (such as checksums and authentication codes).
 In general, only cryptographic hash functions are appropriate here.